 For example, a starter question in a session might be, “Do you have more faith in Google or in God?”
 As we talk about it, we’ll highlight some Bible passages for you, and give you space to share your thoughts, doubts and questions.
 We’ll look at how our faith can help when we consider issues of racism, climate change, and what it means to protect life from conception to natural death.
 Above all we will invite you to think about who the person of Jesus Christ is for you, and what it means for the Gifts of the Holy Spirit to be confirmed in you.

 If you begin the programme and find it is not right for you, there is no pressure to continue.
 Instead this is an invitation – come and see.
 It could be a year which transforms the rest of your life.

 Young Adult leadership (age 16-26)

-You also need time for yourselves, and during 2021 we will listen to the opportunities you want to create, and do our best to help you with them What charitable work are you passionate about?
+You also need time for yourselves, and we listen to the opportunities you want to create, and do our best to help you with them What charitable work are you passionate about?
 What changes do you ant to see in the parish?
 How can we serve you?
 How can you help us?
 Contact Fr Dominic and have a chat.

 These are also the years when being part of the Brentwood Catholic Youth Service offers lots of opportunities.
 In recent years young adult parishioners have been part of the Walsingham House Team, and spent time abroad with Cafod.
 Many young people from the parish have travelled to Lourdes.
 The BCYS can offer something different from the parish – it is a place where hundreds of young people gather for events.
 We will do anything we can to help you fundraise, as well as giving you direct financial support, to make sure you can be part of these opportunities.
 In 2023 there will be a group going to Lisbon, Portugal, to join over a million young people at World Youth Day.
 Could you be part of that?
 Have a look at the BCYS website to discover more.